Local Towns - From Josselin to Vannes......

 The Boutique Acteul is well worth stopping off at.
 It's stuffed full of interesting objets d'art for the house and home and don't forget the Lake of the Duke -Lac au Duc- A huge lake with sandy beaches, water slides, boat, canoe, water ski and windsurf hire.
 Prices start at 8 euros an hour.

 The town centre is really pretty and has lots of specialist small shops plus there's an impressive church in the centre which is worth a look.
 Check out the ' working time' museum where clocks are the thing.
 For those military buffs there is a workshop making lead toy soldiers which you can visit

-Twenty minutes drive south is the large town of Redon -described as the 'Brittany's City of Art'.
+Twenty five minutes drive south is the large town of Redon -described as the 'Brittany's City of Art'.
 The town, which was founded in AD832, is situated at the confluence of two major rivers.
 It recently won the national prize for flower displays so expect to see a hanging basket or two.
 The town has a lot of ancient historic sites to see.
 Visit the seventeenth century salt warehouses or stop by the Benedictine abbey and listen to one of the unforgettable classical concerts that they have there

 There's also a huge hypermarket, so if you're after a huge choice of stuff to buy, this may be the place to visit.
 Don't forget to go down to the quayside for a coffee, or perhaps check out the tapas bar by the canal.
 There are also a couple of brocantes and second hand shops as well

 The pretty fishing port of Vannes -35 mins drive- is on the edge of Brittanys Golfe Du Morbihan, which features in the book 'The World's Most Stunning Bays'.
 The bay at Vannes is over fifteen miles square and littered with islands, hidden coves and white sandy beaches